 - Assessment of any damage to walls and woodwork.

 - Examining the home for mold and/or moisture damage.

 A home inspector cannot do all the checks.
 Some inspections can only be carried out by experts in that particular field.
 A regular home inspection will not cover –

 - Repairs to the chimney and roof.

 - Condition of the septic tanks.

-An important aspect that often gets overlooked is that home inspection is the buyer’s responsibility and not that of the seller or the real estate agent.
-While budgeting for a new home, keep in mind the cost of its inspection as well.
+An important aspect that often gets overlooked is that the home inspection is the buyer’s responsibility and not that of the seller or the real estate agent.
+While budgeting for a new home, keep in mind the cost of the inspection, as well, which can cost up to the equivalent of one mortgage payment.
 Finding later, once the ink has dried, that your dream house was actually a Pandora’s box would hit your finances hard.
 When buying a new house, get a certified home inspector to assess it for you.
 Ideally, this should happen before you reach the settlement table for signing the purchase agreement.